gchumillas-dart/domnode/README.md

 # DomNode

-A library to easily traverse and manipulate DOM documents.
-It is inspired on the jQuery philosophy.
+A library to easily change and traverse DOM documents.

 ## How to install